gvwilson/sensibleadventures/nardica/nardica.md

 Iffy's motor fit perfectly.
 A pair of metal-cored propellors on magnetic bearings clipped into place on top, and then all that was left was lenses for its cameras.

+*Well, ain't you a beauty?* Iffy thought when she was done.
 The finished drone was the size of Iffy's fist and weighed no more than a couple of boiled eggs.
 She ignored the rumble her stomach brought on by the analogy and offered the drone back to Wales.
 "Whaddaya wanna call it?"

 He shook his head.
+"This one's yours.
-"All I did was push some buttons on the printer.
+All I did was push some buttons on the printer.
-You should give her a name."
+But you should give her a name."

 Iffy hefted her tiny creation.
 "Can I call her Giraffe?" she asked.

-Wales smiled.
+Wales nodded solemnly.
 "Giraffe it is.
 Come on---she doesn't belong down here."